Array.prototype.some()

 Output:

-This example is similar to the example of sorting an array of numbers in ascending order.
-The difference is that it compares the salary property of two objects instead.
+This example works the same as sorting an array of numbers in ascending order.
+The difference is that it compares the salary property of two objects.

 Sorting objects by a string property